gsoules/MkDocs/digital-archive/docs/plugins/avantrelationships/avantrelationships.md

 * [Cover Images]
 * [Relationship Types]
 * [Relationship Rules]

+### Default Rules and Types

+To help get you started using AvantRelationships, the installer creates a small set of relationship types and rules.
+After installation you can see and edit these by clicking `Relationships` in Omeka's left admin menu.
+You'll need to [edit/add/remove rules](http://swhplibrary.net/archive/relationship-rules/) to meet your own needs.
+You also want to [edit/add/remove relationship types](http://swhplibrary.net/archive/relationship-types/) in ways that make sense for your collection.

 ### Implicit Relationships
 An implicit relationship is one where the value of an element for one item exactly matches the value of the **Title**